-Keto 101: A Beginners Guide to the Keto Diet
+Keto 101: A Beginners Guide to the Ketogenic Diet

 Fat is back!

-The keto diet has been trending for a while now, and it’s not going ANYWHERE!
-Keto products have been popping up all over the place – keto breads, keto ice cream, keto snacks…they’re everywhere!
-So what’s all the buzz about, and what exactly IS the keto diet?
-We’ve got the deets for you:
+The ketogenic diet has been trending for a while now, and it’s not going ANYWHERE!
+Keto products have been popping up all over the place – keto breads, keto breakfast, keto ice cream, keto snacks…they’re everywhere!
+So what’s all the buzz about the ketogenic diet, and what exactly IS the ketogenic diet?
+We’ve got the deets for you here in our Keto 101 article:

-The ketogenic (keto) diet means specifically eating foods that are super high in fat (YES you read that correctly), foods super low in carbohydrates, and a moderate amount of protein.
+The ketogenic diet means specifically eating foods that are super high in fat (YES you read that correctly), foods super low in carbohydrates, and a moderate amount of protein.
+Think low carb diet and high fat diet.
 Here’s how that breaks down on a daily basis:

 - Protein: 15-20% of your daily calories